allan-tulane/sp23-assignment-01-golimpio100/assignment-01.md

   - 3e.
 (4 pts) Assume that we parallelize in a similar way we did with `sum_list_recursive`.
 That is, each recursive call spawns a new thread.
 What is the Work and Span of this algorithm?

+  The work is the same as the sequential recursive implementation, which is O(n log n).
+The span is O(log^2 n), since each level of recursion takes O(log n) time, and there are O(log n) levels of recursion.
+At each level of recursion, we make two branches, so the total span is O(log^2 n).

 .
 .